apache/pekko/docs/src/main/paradox/typed/cluster-dc.md

 ## Defining the data centers

-The features are based on the idea that nodes can be assigned to a group of nodes by setting the `akka.cluster.multi-data-center.self-data-center` configuration property.
+The features are based on the idea that nodes can be assigned to a group of nodes by setting the `pekko.cluster.multi-data-center.self-data-center` configuration property.
 A node can only belong to one data center and if nothing is specified a node will belong to the `default` data center.